philpagel/debian-headless/README.md

-variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version. `LABEL` is the CD volume label and

-`USBDEV` is the device that represents your usb stick.
+variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version. `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
 The latter is needed for `make usb` and `make FAT` Be **extra careful** to set `USBDEV` correctly!
 If you set it incorrectly, you may overwrite your system disk!  `QEMU` is the name of the qemu-system binary that matches the target architecture (optional).

+I didn't have much luck with booting i386 images via UEFI – neither the stock images not the remastered ones.
+But maybe it's just my particular machine/BIOS...

 A `minimal-preseed.cfg` file is included.
 That file configures the bare minimum to get past the installer questions before the ssh connection becomes